BDC Hamburger Icon

 Leaders must understand the correct job procedures and be able to train new employees.
 Anyone you recruit or promote into a leadership position must demonstrate excellent knowledge of their proposed new management area.

-Job and procedure knowledge helps earn employees’ respect toward their leaders.
+Job and procedure knowledge helps leaders earn employees’ respect.
 Employees appreciate and respect leaders who understand the nuances of their job functions.
 While the leader won’t perform these duties daily, their understanding of their employees’ job roles builds mutual trust, respect and credibility.

-Many companies promote internally when management positions arise because these leadership candidates have proved their competence and will command immediate respect in their new role.
+Many companies promote internally when management positions arise because these leadership candidates have proven their competence and will command immediate respect in their new role.

 Did You Know?Did you know

-Internal promotions also help improve employee engagement because team members see that professional growth opportunities are possible.
+Internal promotions also improve employee engagement because team members see that professional growth opportunities are possible.

 3. Communication

 Every organization member must know and understand what’s happening on a micro and macro level.
-If an employee performs a task without knowing its ramifications, they can end up disengaged.
-Therefore, leaders must communicate not just what employees must do but also why they are doing it.
+If an employee performs a task without knowing its impacts on the operation, they can become disengaged.
+Therefore, leaders must communicate employees’ tasks and roles as well as why they’re being asked to perform them.
 Quality organizations don’t adopt a “because I said so” mindset when employees ask why something is happening.
 Articulating the “why” gets everyone on board with the company’s plans and direction.

 Additionally, leaders don’t use information (or the lack of it) as a weapon.
 Instead, they’re transparent about what’s happening in the organization, helping everyone get on the same page.
-Transparency in business communication and actions creates increased motivation, morale and engagement.
+Transparency in business communication and actions boosts motivation, morale and engagement.

 Look for “information generosity” in those you seek to promote.
 If leadership candidates unnecessarily keep work-related information away from co-workers now, they’ll likely maintain this approach when placed in a higher management role.